FutureMarkRwanda/BA_Notes/Networking/Inter_VLAN_Routing_Notes.md

 - Router-on-a-stick is more scalable but may introduce latency due to single-link bottlenecks.
 - 802.1Q encapsulation tags frames to identify VLANs on trunk links.

-Scenario: A company needs Admin (VLAN 10) and Finance (VLAN 20) departments to communicate.
+A company needs Admin (VLAN 10) and Finance (VLAN 20) departments to communicate.
 A router facilitates inter-VLAN routing, ensuring secure and efficient data exchange.

 ---